jessicabrm/Master-Thesis/README.md

 establish a successful AEG system for domain-specific texts.

-This repository only includes the code used for the public datasets (https://www.kaggle.com/competitions/asap-aes/data).
+This repository only includes the code for the preprocessing, features and modelling of the public datasets (https://www.kaggle.com/competitions/asap-aes/data).